 To help each driver find a more comfortable driving position, the Encore GX Essence offers a telescoping steering wheel.
 Much better than just a tilt steering wheel or adjustable seat, this allows a short driver to sit further from the steering wheel while maintaining contact with the pedals.
 The Rogue doesn’t offer a telescoping steering wheel.

 The Encore GX Essence’s standard easy entry system glides the driver’s seat back when the door is unlocked or the ignition is switched off, making it easier for the driver to get in and out.
 The Rogue doesn’t offer an easy entry system.

-The Encore GX Select/Essence offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The Encore GX Select/Essence offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Rogue doesn’t offer a heads-up display.

 The Encore GX’s front and rear power windows all lower with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside of the car.
 The Rogue’s passenger windows don’t open automatically.